MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M04L01_Build_UI.md

     module: 'Module 4: How to build the UI in a canvas app in Power Apps'
 ---

-# Practice Lab 4 – Build the U
+# Practice Lab 4 – Build the UI

-In this module you will design and build a canvas app from blank, add a data source and a gallery.
+In this module you will change the colors of the controls in the app.

 ## What you will learn

-- How to use themess
+- How to use themes
 - How to personalize your app

 ## High-level lab steps